Disney Dining Plan – What is it + Should You Get it

 Tips and gratuity are not included in the plan.

-Some of the big Signature Restaurants will require 2 credits.
+Some of the big character dining restaurants will require 2 credits.
 For example, we love to go to Cinderella’s Royal Table, however, it’s 2 credits…for breakfast?!
 Ouch!
-Careful consideration needs to take place when making your dining decisions, even if you do the dining plan.

 Should you purchase the Disney Dining Plan?